AWaselnuk/typographilic/README.md

 # Project Title

-Typographilic is a simple javascript tool for creating typographic scales and systems.
+Typographilic is a simple tool for creating typographic scales and systems.

 ## Installation